wolfieboy09/KubeJS-CC-Tweaked/README.md

 ## GregTech Modern (GTCEu)
 Example of methods you could add to **Gregtech Modern (GTCEu) machines**:

+> [!NOTE]
-_Note: You don't need to copy/paste the entire script below; you can just pick which peripherals/methods you want to have.
-You can also make ones of your own, imagination is the limit, that, and [GTCEu sourcecode](https://github.com/GregTechCEu/GregTech-Modern/tree/1.20.1/src/main/java/com/gregtechceu/gtceu)._
+> You don't need to copy/paste the entire script below; you can just pick which peripherals/methods you want to have.
+You can also make ones of your own, imagination is the limit, that, and [GTCEu sourcecode](https://github.com/GregTechCEu/GregTech-Modern/tree/1.20.1/src/main/java/com/gregtechceu/gtceu)

 ```js
 // priority: 0
 // The following code was last updated: April 30th 2024